willgdjones/pydantic-ai/docs/agents.md

 # Second run, passing previous messages
 result2 = agent.run_sync(
-    'What was his most famous equation?', message_history=result1.new_messages()  # (1)!
+    'What was his most famous equation?',
+    message_history=result1.new_messages(),  # (1)!
 )
 print(result2.data)
 #> Albert Einstein's most famous equation is (E = mc^2).
 ```

-1. Continue the conversation, without `message_history` the model would not know who "he" was referring to.
+1. Continue the conversation, without `message_history` the model would not know who "his" was referring to.

 _(This example is complete, it can be run "as is")_